multiple-states/bread-butter/README.md

 $ git submodule update
 when cloning this for the first time.

-Because I don't want all of bootstrap just the grid (I want my designs and builds to have a personality of their own) I have built my own custom version by importing only the less files I want at the top of my style.less file.
+Because I don't want all of bootstrap just the grid I have built my own custom version by importing only the less files I want at the top of my style.less file.

 The Grunt build setup: